EMODnet/Web-Service-Documentation/README.md

 # Non-OGC web services

 Some thematics provide other, non-OGC, download services that are more suited for the types of data they offer.
-This includes ERDDAP & THREDDS services for the retrieval of multidimensional raster data using the OPeNDAP standard and a custom REST API service to extract retrieve water depth at locations and along profiles from the EMODnet Bathymetry DTM .
+This includes ERDDAP & THREDDS services for the retrieval of multidimensional raster data using the OPeNDAP standard and a custom REST API service to extract the water depth at locations and along profiles from the EMODnet Bathymetry Digital Terrain Model.

 | Thematic   | web service | URL                                                                                                                                                                                    |
 | ---------- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |